IN THIS ARTICLE

 3. Leverage your experience and connections

-Not all job experience has to be in analyst fields.
+Not all job experience has to be in the analyst field.
 In fact, many merchandise analysts have retail experience in other areas.
 Some job descriptions even require previous experience in retail roles such as an assistant buyer.

 Whether you’ve worked as a sales associate or a store manager or created a small Etsy store, highlight the relevant skills developed in this position.